 Our systems may be unavailable sometimes for maintenance purposes or due to circumstances beyond our control and this may mean we can't provide you with a code.
 We'll take all reasonable steps to get our systems working again as soon as possible.

 We can send text or email alerts to tell you when credit on your meter is low.
 Make sure we've got your current email or mobile details if you want these alerts.
 You can opt in or out of them whenever you like.

 Every month, we'll check you have paid the right amount for the energy you've used.
 Sometimes the amount your meter says you owe is wrong.
 This might happen because the calorific value of the gas you've had is different to what we expected, so it produces a different amount of energy.
 You will see details of these changes on your statement.
 For more about this, go to eonenergy.com/payg-help or call us on 0345 366 5996.

 6.2 Paying by fixed monthly Direct Debit

-6.3 Other methods
+6.3 Other ways of paying

-6.5 How we allocate your payments
+6.5 What we do with your payments

 6.6 Credits on your account

 If there's a credit on your account, give us an up-to-date meter reading, and we'll decide if you're due a refund.
 If we decide you're not due a refund, we'll tell you why.